PSYCHOBIOMACHINE/Obsidian-RAG-Starter/README.md

 In addition, the current object and store configuration (bg returning a JSON object which includes properties that get automatically passed to object methods) sets the stage for simple agentic tasks such as UI manipulation.
 The operation is a little slow for tasks like "change system theme", but might be great for "generate this 3D model using prebuilt components".

-I managed to accidentally create a similar memory system as lead frontier models, leaning a little more towards modeling real working memory processes (unsure if that makes the app better atm).
+I managed to accidentally create a similar memory system as lead frontier models, leaning a little more towards modeling real working memory processes (unsure if that makes the app better atm–but I'm glad I'm on the right track).
 I plan to continue in this direction, including reverse-engineering how humans track conversations and the states of their conversational partners.

 **Known limitations**
 - Fire-and-forget means race conditions are possible — acceptable tradeoff for single-user local use, called out explicitly rather than hidden.
 - Sometimes the api call fails and I'm unsure if it's an issue on NVIDIA's end or if my system-prompts create edge cases that break the LLM.
 Similar failures occur with the main inference so it's likely sometimes a network issue.
 - No guarantee that the model will return a JSON object or reasonable information within it.
-There were cases where I wrote something that was surely going to result in adding or reranking the topics/goals and it didnt.
+There were cases where I was sure a query would prompt the model to add or rerank topics/goals and it didnt.

 **Kind of funny**:
 While tweaking the bg inference model, I console.log'd its reasoning process.
 Logging the reasoning process streamed a human-like inner monologue which often revealed signs of immense stress.
 Sometimes it produced thousands of random characters before erroring out.
 Maybe it's not a model after all, and instead it's just one over-extended guy...

 ### Long-Term Memory
 **Declarative/ Episodic Memory:** No instance of long-term episodic memory exists yet.
 Conversations don't get saved nor used as context in other conversations.
+The major problem to solve here is managing the temporal/sequential dynamics involved in learning and memory.
+How do you get a model to automatically know the temporal order of diverse events maintaned in memory?

 **Declarative/ Semantic Memory**: PostgreSQL with the pgvector extension allows the Obsidian vault files to become the apps semantic memory.
 Aside from raw vector embeddings and content, structured metadata (type, tags, title) exists at the chunk level but isn't yet used for anything beyond storage — no tag-based retrieval, no type filtering.
 Working memory object in local storage offers long term persistence of user information, topics, and goals collected accross conversations.